Iceland is already allowing unrestricted access to Brits who have been vaccinated against Covid and Cyprus says it will do the same from May.

-Crystal Cruises has since followed Saga in announcing that its clients must also be fully vaccinated when it resumes cruising in the summer.
+P&O Cruises, Virgin Voyages and Crystal Cruises have since followed Saga in announcing that its clients must also be fully vaccinated when they resumescruising in the summer.

 So far I’m not aware of any other UK companies that insist on customers being vaccinated before they travel.

 TUI, the biggest holiday company, has said it won’t require customers to be inoculated against Covid.

 However, Cosmos, Avalon Waterways and Globus (all owned by the same company) say customers will have to provide proof they’ve had the vaccine OR produce a negative Covid test OR prove they’ve recovered from Covid within the previous three months.

 Will airlines tell customers to have the Covid vaccine?

 Australian airline Qantas indicated late last year that it won’t carry passengers who haven’t had the vaccine, but this hasn’t been confirmed.
 It could become policy by the time it re-launches flights from the UK later this year.

 It’s possible but unlikely that other airlines such as British Airways, easyJet and Ryanair will require passengers to have the Covid vaccine before they fly.

 Unlike Saga and other tour operators, airlines simply carry passengers from A to B and aren’t responsible for them if they get sick after the flight, so they probably don’t have the same concerns.

 Also, there’s no proof, as yet, that someone who has had the vaccine can’t still catch Covid and spread it to others.